 Cartilage within the knee joint

-Chondral cartilage covers the running surfaces of the knee joint and is also a very specialised material, providing lubrication, some shock-absorption, and distributing pressure evenly over the knuckles of the joint.
+Chondral cartilage covers the running surfaces or knuckles of the knee joint and is also a very specialised material, providing lubrication, some shock-absorption, and distributing pressure.
 It varies in thickness from between a few millimetres to almost a centimetre in depth, and unfortunately is easily damaged.
 It has limited healing potential and cumulative damage associated with loss of cartilage volume eventually leads to the development of osteoarthritis in old age.